 Constance is a Master graduate of the Guildhall School of Music & Drama, where she studied piano performance under the tutelage of Paul Roberts.
 She has completed her undergraduate Music studies at King’s College London, when she also studied the piano with Tessa Nicholson at the Royal Academy of Music.
 Constance has received a full scholarship to attend Music at Albignac Piano Summer School in 2015.
 Whilst studying at King’s, she was generously supported by the Hong Kong Scholarship Fund.
 She was also a contralto choral scholar at the renowned college chapel choir, with which she has performed both as a pianist and as a singer in the UK and abroad.

-Constance is currently a London-based concert pianist, accompanist, and piano teacher.
-For more information, please visit her website www.constancechow.com
+Constance is currently based in London and is highly demanded as a solo and chamber pianist, accompanist, and piano teacher.
+For more information about Constance’s upcoming concerts, please visit her website www.constancechow.com.